 Dr. Becca Jones-Albertus, Director

-Dr. Becca Jones-Albertus is the director of the U.S. Department of Energy’s Solar Energy Technologies Office (SETO).
-SETO has an annual budget of $280 million to support early-stage research and development projects to advance photovoltaic and concentrating solar-thermal power technology, improve solar’s ability to support the reliability and resilience of the electric grid, and provide technical information to support decision-makers.
-Dr. Jones-Albertus also works with DOE leadership on key cross-cutting issues such as grid modernization, systems integration, and workforce training.
+Dr. Becca Jones-Albertus is the Director of the U.S. Department of Energy (DOE) Solar Energy Technologies Office (SETO).
+SETO has an annual budget of over $300 million to advance solar technology and support an equitable transition to a decarbonized energy system.
+This includes innovative research on photovoltaic and concentrating solar-thermal power technologies, grid integration, and analysis and technical assistance to reduce soft costs and increase access to affordable solar energy.
+Dr. Jones-Albertus also works with DOE leadership and interagency partners on key issues such as supply chains, grid modernization, and workforce training.

 Garrett Nilsen, Deputy Director